joerg-schneider/blizz/pypi_readme.md

 Of course it is entirely possibly, to define a subclass of `Relation` for your own purposes, which deals with common use-cases by own class functions it adds!
-For instance, you might want to create a `SQLRelation` which already bundles useful methods or definitions to allow you quickling retrieving these kind of Relations from a SQL RDBMS.
+For instance, you might want to create a `SQLRelation` which already bundles useful methods or definitions to allow you quickly retrieving these kind of Relations from a SQL RDBMS.

 ### API Reference on blizz.check & blizz.apply